-Helmet cam: I perched my little point-n-shoot atop my riding helmet and rotated it backward to snap Marci while Strawberry “furiously charged” ahead.
+Helmet cam: I perched my little point-n-shoot atop my riding helmet and rotated it backward to snap shots while Strawberry “furiously charged” ahead.

 Black sand beaches.
 Just the name sounds exotic.
 I’ve always wanted to see one and visiting the so-hot-it’s-cool Pacific Ring of Fire, I knew I’d have a chance.

 We researched the closest black sand beaches to us in Auckland, New Zealand, knowing we were heading back to Australia that afternoon and needed a good cushion of time to get to the airport.
 After picking one and navigating to Muriwai beach, we pulled into the mostly empty car park with plenty of time.
 Mostly empty except for a horse trailer, then another, and then another.
 Muriwai Beach Horse Treks one had written on the side, hmmm …